ediprogsoc/ediprogsoc.github.io/LaunchChecklist.md

 - [ ] Add a record Type `A` Name `your domain` Content `192.30.252.153` (points towards Github Pages)
 - [ ] Add a record Type `A` Name `your domain` Content `192.30.252.154` (points towards Github Pages)
 - [ ] \(If non-existent) add a record Type `CNAME` Name `www` Content `your domain`
+- [ ] Go back to GitHub Pages and add custom domain

 ###### ~~Option 2 - Domain Provider > Cloudflare Analytics/ Cacheing/ Minification etc > GitHub Pages Hosting~~
 - [ ] Go to Cloudflare and add a new website (with your new domain)